-- 2.3.1 UCBs may utilise up to 15 per cent of their total deposit resources to provide housing, real estate and Commercial Real Estate loans. - 2.3.2 The ceiling of 15% may be reckoned on the total deposits of a bank based on the audited balance sheet as on March 31 of the previous financial year.
-The exposure for the purpose of computing the prescribed limit of 15% should take into account both fund based and non fund based facilities. - 2.3.3 Working capital loans given by UCBs against hypothecation of construction materials provided to the contractors who undertake comparatively small construction on their own without receiving advance payments is exempted from the prescribed limit of 15%. (cf Master Circular on Housing Finance-Para 7) - 2.3.4 The above limit of 15% may be exceeded to the extent of funds obtained for the purpose from higher financing agencies and refinance from the National Housing Bank.
+- 2.3.3 The total assets may be reckoned based on the audited balance sheet as on March 31 of the preceding financial year.
+For reckoning total assets, losses, intangible assets, contra items like bills receivables etc. would be excluded. - 2.3.4 Working capital loans given by UCBs against hypothecation of construction materials provided to the contractors who undertake comparatively small construction on their own without receiving advance payments is exempted from the prescribed limit. - 2.3.5 With effect from May 11, 2011, UCBs are not permitted to exceed the limit prescribed for grant of housing, real estate, commercial real estate loans to the extent of funds obtained from higher financing agencies and refinance from National Housing Bank.

-2.4 Inter-bank exposure limit
+2.4 Inter-bank Exposure Limit